 Discovery should not be released to the defendant's attorney until after arraignment.
-Discovery can be released to defendant's attorney prior to arraignment only if authorized by the Deputy District Attorney handling the case and the release is in the best interest of justice, or aids in the efficient resolution of the criminal case.
 Discovery will be released to defendants without lawyers only after the defendant has been arraigned, has waived her/his right to counsel in court and only after the cost incurred in supplying the discovery has been paid.